 Develop advanced critical, analytical, Interdisciplinary and research skills in any aspect of social work.
-Our flexible course is tailored to your interests.
+Our flexible on-campus course is tailored to your interests.

 This course focuses on the complex issues and challenges of 21st century social work.

-At Dundee, we have a range of expertise and experience, including interdisciplinarity (a specific and unique strength of the programme), leadership, research, values and social work practice.
+We have a range of expertise and experience, including interdisciplinarity (a specific and unique strength of the programme), leadership, research, values and social work practice.
 We are particularly keen to establish links between theory and practice.
 Our modules also draw on experienced and knowledgeable guest lecturers both from the field and from academic research.

 The MSc in Advanced Social Work Studies will allow you to engage with advanced level social work theory and develop the knowledge base and enquiry skills required to understand and contribute to 21st century social work.

 The course curriculum will encompass taught modules which require you to engage with ethical issues and dilemmas relating to social work.
 You will have the opportunity to critically engage with the challenges and opportunities of inter-professional collaboration and the role that organisational culture and change plays in the way social work is shaped and delivered.

 The course will require you to develop and apply research skills and methods to social work issues in order to produce a Master’s level dissertation.
 This will allow you to explore and examine social work issues and contexts in order to develop new ways of thinking and understanding, and in turn seek to be transformative and impactful.

 The social work modules have been approved, and are reviewed regularly, by the Scottish Social Services Council.

 Who should study this course?